-Keywords: experimental betting markets, private information, information aggregation JEL classification: D81, D82, G14
+$Keywords\colon$ experimental betting markets, private information, information aggregation

+JEL classification: D81, D82, G14

-\CERGE-EI is a joint workplace of the Center for Economic Research and Graduate Education, Charles University, and the Economics Institute, Academy of Sciences of the Czech Republic.
-Address: CERGE-EI, P.O.
-Box 882, Politických vězňu 7, Prague 1, 111 21, Czech Republic E-mail: katarina.kalovcova@cerge-ei.cz, andreas.ortmann@cerge-ei.cz, aortmann@yahoo.com
+^{}We would like to thank Charles R. Plott and Peter Katuščák for invaluable comments.
+Support through GDN grant No. RRC VIII-89 is gratefully appreciated.
+This research was partly supported by a research center grant No. LC542 of the Ministry of Education of the Czech Republic implemented at CERGE-EI - a joint workplace of the Center for Economic Research and Graduate Education, Charles University, Prague, and the Economics Institute of the Academy of Sciences of the Czech Republic.
+E-mail: katarina.kalovcova@cerge-ei.cz, a.ortmann@unsw.edu.au, aortmann@yahoo.com